gunthercox/Salvius/readme.md

 ```

 ## Features

+### Text to speech
+The robot uses a speech synthesis library to convert processed text into verbal sounds.
+Checkout the repo for this library here: https://github.com/jscrane/TTS

+### Speech recognition
+This is still a bit of a work in progress, at best a few small words can be recognised.

+### Communication experiment
 I've included a package which allows the robot to tweet randomly selected
 messages to Twitter accounts.
 For now the robot cannot reply to users, however
 I have plans to add this feature.
 To use this feature you will need to register